nrfconnect/sdk-nrf/doc/nrf/ug_matter_overview_architecture.rst

 Clusters
    Endpoints are composed of one or more clusters, which group attributes, commands and events that together make up each single feature in a set.
-   For example, in an endpoint for operating a door bolt, one cluster could group attributes for moving the bolt to open or closed position, while other could group attributes for controlling how fast the bolt would move.
+   For example, in an endpoint for operating a door bolt, one cluster could group attributes for moving the bolt to open or closed position, while other could group attributes for controlling alarms in case the door is opened in unauthorized way.

    Clusters can be of the following types: